Warner Bros. Entertainment Inc. v. RDR Books: Pre-trial

-I have worked diligently with everyone associated with the books to make sure we don't violate copyright.
-There have been a number of times when I have talked with Jo's people and held back information they didn't want published or modified material on the Lexicon to make sure they approve.
-I got specific permission from Warner Bros. to use film images and the illustrations from the books.
-I have been just as diligent with the rights of fans who have allowed me to use their writing and artwork.
-In each case I have listed the copyright owner and made sure that they were credited and that they retained their copyright.

 "There have been a huge number of companion books that have been published", said Neil Blair of Rowling's literary agency, Christopher Little, "Ninety-nine percent have come to speak to us.
 In every case they have made changes to ensure compliance.
 They fall in line.
 But these guys refused to contact us.
 They refused to answer any questions.
 They refused to show us any details."

 RDR Books retained Lizbeth Hasse, from the Creative Industry Law Group in San Francisco, who recommended that RDR Books also retain a New York trial attorney, David Hammer.
 Ms. Hasse then asked a group of intellectual property lawyers at Stanford Law School to help defend RDR Books' right to publish.
 Fair Use Project Executive Director Anthony Falzone said the Lexicon is protected by U.S. law which has long given people "the right to create reference guides that discuss literary works, comment on them and make them more accessible."